 - Offer your dog the right size neck (chicken vs duck vs turkey)

 To teach your dog how to properly and politely eat a raw chicken, duck, or turkey neck, hold the neck in one hand while you offer it to your pup.
 Let him chew on the other end but keep holding your end, just like I did with Rocky in the picture I shared earlier.

 It’s OK for your dog to only crunch down on the neck a few times, you just don’t want him to swallow it whole.
 The positive side effect of this exercise is that your pup will learn to accept your human hand on his food.
 Great for avoiding possessive behavior around food!

 My dog swallowed a turkey neck whole!

 Don’t be surprised if a raw poultry neck disappears with only 3 to 4 crunches, that’s really all it takes for a dog to eat one of those.
 Do make sure though that a few crunches happen and that the neck isn’t gulped down in one piece.
 If your dog has a tendency of swallowing food whole, hold the raw neck on one end, just like I did in the picture above with Rocky.

-I’m sharing it here because it shows the pups calmly eating their RMBs (in this case: duck necks from Darwin’s) without any gulping, all while respecting my commands as well as my hand in their bowls.
+I’m sharing this because it shows my dog calmly eating his bone without any gulping, all while respecting my commands as well as my hand.

-Where to buy raw poultry necks for your dog
+Where to buy raw chicken and turkey necks for your dog

-Also be on the lookout for turkey deals after the holidays.
-With Thanksgiving and Christmas around the corner, grocery stores will have their surplus of whole big birds for sale, including necks, gizzards and hearts.
+Dogs can eat turkey necks as well as chicken necks, so be on the lookout for turkey (and chicken) deals after the holidays.
+Around Thanksgiving and Christmas, grocery stores have their surplus of whole big birds for sale, including necks, gizzards and hearts.
 I wrote about how I saved a pretty penny in my post Turkey deals after the holidays.